 Yes, it’s illegal in 48 of 50 states to drive without any form of auto insurance.
 The only states that don’t require liability coverage are New Hampshire and Virginia.
 But even they require proof of financial responsibility.

-If a state trooper catches you without auto insurance or proof of financial responsibility, you could face tough legal penalties and steep fines.
+If a state trooper catches you without car insurance or proof of financial responsibility, you could face tough legal penalties and steep fines.
 Insurers may also not want to do business with you afterward.
 Getting into an accident without it might also wipe out your bank account.
 It’s best to buy a policy that meets minimum requirements if you plan on driving.

 What if the at-fault driver is underinsured and I have no coverage?